 Table 4 and Figure 5 compile the absolute number as well as the share of the highest maturity level for each of the seven investigated parameters.
-These values refer to those 466 projects that were planned or ongoing by the reference date of the 2022 project list (31.12.2021), each cleared by the "not necessary" (incl. empty) data entries.
+These values refer to those 418 projects that were planned or ongoing by the reference date of the 2023 narrow updated of the 2021 project list (31.12.2022), each cleared by the "not necessary" (incl. empty) data entries.